This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A flash burn

 is caused by an explosion of natural gas, propane, gasoline, or other flammable liquid.
 Any unprotected part of your skin that is exposed to the explosion can get burned.
-The severity of your burn may depend on how long your skin was exposed to heat from the explosion.
-The burn can be a first degree or superficial second degree burn.
+The severity of your burn depends on how long your skin was exposed to heat from the explosion.
+The burn can be a first degree or second degree burn.

-Your skin contains 3 layers.
-A first degree burn is a burn of the first or outermost layer of your skin.
+A first degree burn is a burn of the first (outer) layer of your skin.
 A first degree burn heals within 3 to 7 days.
-Symptoms of a first degree burn include the following:
+You may have any of the following: